 We have described the benefits of how new sports data formats could engage mass-market audiences.
-In this section, we look at tangible strategies that media, rights holders and sponsors can enact to realise the value of engaging mass audiences in visual sports-data formats.
+In this section, we look at some tangible strategies that media, rights holders, and sponsors can enact to realise the value of engaging mass-audiences in visual sports-data formats.

 - The inclusion of more tracking data in sports and sports analytics.

 - More research should be conducted on the visualization of prediction or speculation.

 - Rights holders should release more videos as open source for SMEs to experiment with.